suplere/nhost-vercel-starter-nexjs-experimental/README.md

 - `src` is the main folder for your frontend.
 - `src/components` contains all the components used in the application.
 - `src/graphql` contains all the hooks for GraphQL queries and mutations used in the application.
-- `src/pages` contains all the pages used in the application.
+- `src/app` contains all the pages used in the application.
-- `src/types` contains all the types used in the application.
+- `src/lib` contains all for GrapQL operation.
 - `src/utils` contains all the utility functions used in the application.

 ### Getting Started